nborwankar/leevr/README.md

 Also client side proxying in general is not rocket science so you can use any code to achieve the goals of Leevr and I encourage you to use as many different technologies to do this as possible.
 Node.js has the chunked HTTP stuff that makes this somewhat trivial to do (that's what my understanding is, at least) - else you'll have to write and rewrite buffers and stuff yourself.
 So good luck with that.

-I feel it's important enough to trademark and copyright the word "Leevr" just to prevent nastiness and misleading stuff from.
+I feel it's important enough to trademark and copyright the word "Leevr" just to prevent nastiness and misleading stuff from malicious impostors.
 So here it is
 "Leevr" is (tm) Nitin Borwankar, 2011 and (c) Nitin Borwankar, 2011.

 You can fork this code and call it Leevr of course but if you try to make a product out of it you'll have to call it something else for obvious reasons.